eleccoin/eleccoin/test/functional/README.md

     - `rpc` for tests for individual RPC methods or features, eg `rpc_listtransactions.py`
     - `tool` for tests for tools, eg `tool_wallet.py`
     - `wallet` for tests for wallet features, eg `wallet_keypool.py`
-- use an underscore to separate words
+- Use an underscore to separate words
     - exception: for tests for specific RPCs or command line options which don't include underscores, name the test after the exact RPC or argument name, eg `rpc_decodescript.py`, not `rpc_decode_script.py`
 - Don't use the redundant word `test` in the name, eg `interface_zmq.py`, not `interface_zmq_test.py`